cgeisenberger/little-helpers/README.md

 NCBI's [Sequence Read Archive (SRA)](https://www.ncbi.nlm.nih.gov/sra).

-## Downloading from ENA
+## Download from ENA

 **Note**: IBMs Aspera needs to be installed in order for this to work.
-Download [here](https://downloads.asperasoft.com/en/downloads/8?list)
+Download [here](https://downloads.asperasoft.com/en/downloads/8?list).

 First, figure out the ENA accession ID.
-Then use the code below to query ENAs API to get a list of files (**make sure to replace the accesion ID**, documentation [here](https://www.ebi.ac.uk/ena/portal/api/#/Portal_API)).
-Extract the FTP links and download using Aspera.
+Then use the code below to query ENAs API to get a list of files (**make sure to replace the accession ID**, documentation [here](https://www.ebi.ac.uk/ena/portal/api/#/Portal_API)).
+Extract the FTP links and download using Aspera. **Important**: Depending on whether the study authors uploaded fastq or other file types, the entries will end up in different columns.
+This means the ```cut -f``` in the code block has to be adjusted!

 See also [this post](https://www.biostars.org/p/325010/) on Biostars for more information.